Skip to main content

 BDD Specs

-Create and refine Jira issue-level acceptance criteria in Gherkin with Atlassian Rovo, then assess those scenarios against the test evidence Testream captures from your CI/CD runs.
+Create, refine, or reuse Jira issue-level acceptance criteria in Gherkin with Atlassian Rovo, manual authoring, or linked existing behaviors, then assess those scenarios against the test evidence Testream captures from your CI/CD runs.

 Adding BDD Specs to Jira Issues

 The Testream BDD Specs section is added from the Jira issue detail view.
 If you do not see it on the issue, open the issue layout controls and add the Testream BDD Specs app to the issue view.
 Jira can hide app sections behind issue layout settings, so this only needs to be done when the section is not already visible.
-Add Testream BDD Gherkin Specs
+Jira issue layout controls showing how to add the Testream BDD Specs panel to the issue view

 What Are BDD Specs?